25 Oct 2024

 Conclusion

-Both CAGR vs XIRR are crucial metrics for calculating the return on investment in various investment avenues and scenarios.
-XIRR is more suitable when it comes to measuring returns on investments made at irregular intervals.
+Both CAGR and XIRR are crucial metrics for calculating the return on investment in various investment avenues and scenarios.
+XIRR is more suitable when it comes to measuring returns on investments made at irregular intervals, especially for evaluating XIRR return in mutual funds.
 On the other hand, if you are willing to gauge the returns of a lump sum investment or the performance of a market index, CAGR can be a better choice.

-By knowing when to apply each metric, you will be able to make more informed decisions and better assess the true performance of your investments.
+By knowing when to apply each metric, you will be able to make more informed financial decisions and better assess the true performance of your investments.
+Whether you're dealing with long-term investments or short-term strategies, understanding these financial metrics is key to successful investment analysis and portfolio evaluation.

 Frequently Asked Questions

-2. Are annualised returns and CAGR the same?
+2. Are annualized returns and CAGR the same?

-CAGR is a type of annualised return assuming growth at a steady rate year over year, making it a more precise measure of compounded growth.
-There are other types of annualised returns, including absolute returns, rolling returns, and IRR (internal rate of returns).
+CAGR is a type of annualized return assuming growth at a steady rate year over year, making it a more precise measure of compounded growth.
+There are other types of annualized returns, including absolute returns, rolling returns, and IRR (internal rate of returns).

 3. Can we convert XIRR to CAGR?